Kibo eCommerce provides import/export tools through two applications:

 You can queue multiple import/export operations to execute in sequence.
 This is especially useful if you are importing or exporting very large data sets, because you can split a large job into smaller batches and more quickly see whether each small job succeeds.

-If a job appears as Pending on the Jobs tab but does not show a Date, you must manually schedule the job by clicking the Schedule button that appears in this situation.
+If a job appears as Pending on the Jobs tab but does not show a Date, you must manually schedule the job by clicking Schedule.